-We provide a range of services, including 4x4 Services, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Heavy Duty Repair, Import Cars & Trucks, Miscellaneous Services, Tires, Towing and Undercar Services.
-We're proud of our great mechanics, who have years of experience working on many different types of vehicles.
-They have the knowledge required to diagnose your problems, and to find affordable solutions to get you back on the road quickly.
+4x4 Services, AC Repair, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Heavy Duty Repair, Import Cars & Trucks, Miscellaneous Services, Tires, Towing and Undercar Services

 Two wheels set to manufacturer's specs, where applicable.
 Reference and compensation, or adjustment of thrust line, depending on alignment type.